inasafe/inasafe-doc/docs/source/training/intermediate/osm/302-quality-assurance.rst

    :align: center

 - After you find territory and find out his mistake.
   Certainly next step is to fix the error.
   First step, make sure you have selected an error/lightning (by left click on the lightning image).
   After that, determine where you would fix the error, whether on the "JOSM" or "Potlatch".

-Note: we recommend that the editing in JOSM, because its editing features are more complete.
+  ..
+Note:: we recommend that the editing in JOSM,
+     because its editing features are more complete.

 - In order to fix one of the errors, you can click on the links to edit in either JOSM or Potlatch.
 Note that to edit in JOSM you must have the JOSM